ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

     Select the **Icon** object, and from within the **Properties** window, double-click the **Image** property to choose from all of Core's other built-in UI icons.

-    In my case, I chose the "Icon hand" image.
+    In this case, I chose the "Icon hand" image.

     ![Hierarchy](../img/EditorManual/Abilities/ComponentHierarchy.png "Hierarchy"){: .center loading="lazy" }